 Discussion

-Our study shows that the age group 18-19 years had significantly higher odds of severe injuries compared to age 20-24 years.
+Our study shows that the age group 18-19 years had significantly higher odds of severe injuries compared to the age group 20-24 years.
 While the young underage motorcyclists (13-17 years) and motorcyclists within two initial years of legal age of driving (18-19 years) do not have significantly higher odds of death, compared to late licensure age (20-24 years).

 Severe injuries in 18-19 years’ motorcyclists might be due to inexperience of the riders who might have just learnt and started independent riding.[3]
 Additionally, they may have a sense of achievement by obtaining a license that may have increased their confidence.
 This confidence might lead to aggressive driving resulting in severe injuries.
 In contrast, many of the riders of this age may have not obtained a license thus they may be oblivious to traffic rules and regulations, subsequently involving in road crashes.